 At the time of writing (31st July) 19,913 people in Kenya have tested positive for Coronavirus and sadly 325 people have passed away.
 The Kenyan Government have implemented strict social distancing measures in an attempt to prevent the situation from escalating.
 However, should the virus spread on a greater scale it is a huge concern that the health system, particularly in rural areas, will struggle to cope.

 COVID-19 impact on GEF families and the charity as a whole.

 – Many of the children we support rely on school meals.
-With schools, colleges and universities in Kenya now closed lots of children are at home living in desperate conditions and short of food.
+With schools, colleges and universities in Kenya closed until at least September lots of children are at home living in desperate conditions and short of food.
 However, there are also children living in the houses we have built and there are families who have been supported by our farming projects and Two Feet Business Start Up Initiative that are coping better than others.

 – The majority of our families rely on casual work (typically on a local farm earning £1.50 per day).
 The lockdown nature of the COVID-19 situation means that this work is not available and they have zero income.

 – Parents and children who suffer from HIV and other health conditions are particularly at risk if they were to contract the virus.

 – The GBP/Kenyan Shilling exchange rate became very volatile at the end of March, dropping 9% from the previous month which had a significant impact on our monthly budget transfer of funds.

 – Our team of 5 staff in Kenya and 2 in the UK are all working from home.
 Our Aberdeen, Iten and Karatina offices and the shop in Iten are closed until further notice.

 – Our August 2020 volunteer house building trip and various fundraising events such as our Ladies Lunch, GEF Dinner and Quizzes have been postponed with new dates to be confirmed when we have greater clarity.

 – More than ever we are grateful to and reliant on everyone who sponsors a child with us.